davewhiteland/sayit-icofoi-2016/README.md

 * create Akoma Ntoso XML versions of transcripts (this script)
 * upload them using "Import Speeches"
 * hand-edit the sections and speakers in SayIt (e.g., adding headshot URLs)
+* a couple of minor edits in SayIt (fixing introduction of McNALLY)

 ---